What's Included in the Price

 Hiring a Licensed Plasterer in NSW

 NSW distinguishes between wet plastering (which includes rendering) and dry plastering (plasterboard).
 NSW Fair Trading requires a contractor licence for solid plastering and rendering work valued over $5,000 (including GST).
+You can verify any licence on the NSW Fair Trading register.

-- Verify public liability insurance
+- Public liability insurance

 How We Calculate